-Summer means warm, sunny days and, with any luck, a vacation getaway.
-But for people with back pain, the prospect of hours sitting in a car or on an airplane – not to mention hauling heavy luggage around – can be daunting.
+Whether it’s a holiday getaway or vacation excursion, traveling with back pain is no fun.
+The prospect of hours sitting in a car or on an airplane – not to mention hauling heavy luggage around – can be daunting.

 Tips for traveling with lower back pain